SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 # Chapter 3.1.
 Simple conditions

-In the present chapter, we will take a look at the **conditional constructs in the Python programming language**.
+In the current chapter, we will take a look at the **conditional constructs in the Python programming language**.
 By implementing these constructs, our program can produce a different output based on a given specific input.
-We will explain the syntax of the conditional operators (**`if`**, **`if-elif`** and **`else`**) by implementing appropriate examples and also we will take a look at the range in which a variable lives (its **scope**).
+We will explain the syntax of the conditional operators (**`if`**, **`if-elif`** and **`else`**) by implementing appropriate examples and also we are going to take a look at the range in which a variable lives (its **scope**).
 Finally, we will go over different **debugging** techniques, to follow the programming steps through which our program goes during its run.

 ## Video

 <div class="video-player">
-  Watch video-tutorial about this chapter here: https://www.youtube.com/watch?v=cQIl0wQLVRE.
+  Watch the video-tutorial about this chapter here: https://www.youtube.com/watch?v=cQIl0wQLVRE.
 </div>